13th NHS Radiology & Imaging Conference: Building Resilience and Capacity

 The Studio, 3rd Floor, 7 Cannon St, Birmingham B2 5EP

-• Build workforce resilience and capacity through skill mix, automation, and retention strategies.
+• Methods for strengthening workforce resilience through skill mix, automation, and retention strategies.

-• Redesign imaging pathways to strengthen cancer, CVD, MSK, and frailty services.
+• Models that enhance imaging access across cancer, CVD, MSK, and frailty pathways.

 Why Attend: